Dantoro/project_therapy/ideas/component_specific_ideas/longterm_memory_logic.md

 ## Purpose and Overview

 LTM (Long-Term Memory) in Project Therapy is a rolling buffer of high-level summaries of prior conversations.
-Each LTM “block” is generated from 20 STM entries (10 user–chatbot dialogue pairs).
+Each LTM “block” is generated from 20 STM utterances (10 user–chatbot dialogue pairs).
 Rather than storing raw text, each block is distilled into a clinical SOAP note—an industry-standard for summarizing patient encounters—via a seq2seq transformer such as **MentalBART** or a similar clinical/mental-health-oriented encoder–decoder model.

 * **SOAP notes:** Structured summaries of clinical conversations, consisting of Subjective, Objective, Assessment, and Plan sections.
 This provides a concise, yet comprehensive, narrative of the most salient issues and interventions discussed in each dialogue window.